Critical Velocities

 Delta-V km/s ln(Start-Mass/Dry-Mass) × Exhaust-Velocity

-Reaction Energy Joules Fuel-Mass × Energy-Density × Efficiency
+Reaction Energy Joules Reaction-Mass × Energy-Density × Efficiency